Initiate-Now/Python_Workspace/README.md

-# Python_Practice
+# Python_Workspace (Consistency is the Key)

-1) Python program to interchange first and last elements in a list
+DAY1 : Python program to interchange first and last elements in a list by swaping the first element with (n-1)th element.